-Stock up for yourself, for stocking stuffers, teacher gifts, and mini gifts to hand out year-round.
+Stock up for yourself, for party favors, stocking stuffers, teacher gifts, and mini gifts to hand out year-round.

 The name Fix & Fogg comes from two characters from the classic 1873 adventure novel, Around the World in 80 Days by Jules Verne: Phileas Fogg and Detective Fix.
 Like the story, the idea of embarking on a great journey, taking risks, and trying new things, resonated with F&F’s founders.